-Over the past several years, with the rapid development of Post Degree Diplomas and Post Baccalaureate Degree credentials, Douglas has attracted a greater proportion of students beginning their studies with a degree (12% in 2014 vs. 4% in 2010).
+Over the past several years, with the rapid development of applied programs that target baccalaureate degree graduates.
+Douglas has attracted a greater proportion of students who have already earned a Bachelors degree (12% in 2014 vs. 4% in 2010).

 Employees